-The logo etching in a rusty iron surface isn’t that bad, but I hate all the gray space.
-Either use all gray or all rusty, but not both!
+The logo etching in a rusty iron surface isn’t that bad, but I hate all the empty grey space.
+Either use all grey or all rusty, but not both!
 You know, like this:

-Also, take a look at the CD case’s cover:
+Also, take a look at the CD case cover:

-An image of Union City taken from the comic book with a miniature of the original cover at the side.
-Also good at invoking the urban oppression in the game.
+An image of Union City taken from the comic book with a miniature of the original cover on the side.
+Also good at invoking the urban oppression of Union City.

 But let’s boot this sucker, shall we?

 This is the intro to the CD-ROM version.
-The floppy disk version came with a comic book by Dave Gibbons detailing the events that lead up to the beginning of game: you play as Robert Foster (named after a brand of Australian “beer”), a man who has grown in a post-apocalyptic Australian Outback region called the Gap and one day, he’s kidnapped by Security forces from a dystopian city called Union City and brought back to said city, but in the way back, the copter he was travelling in crashes and he escapes.
-Now, Foster not only has to avoid the Security forces but he also has to find the reasons behind his kidnapping and his link to the city.
+The floppy disk version came with a comic book by Dave Gibbons detailing the events that led up to the beginning of the game: you play as Robert Foster (named after a brand of Australian “beer”), a man who grew in a post-apocalyptic Australian Outback region called the Gap and one day, he’s kidnapped by the Security forces of a dystopian city called Union City and brought back to said city.
+But on the way, the helicopter he was travelling in, crashes and he escapes.
+Now, Foster not only has to avoid the Security forces but he also has to find the reason behind his kidnapping and his link to the city.

-Like I’ve mention before, the game uses the Virtual Theatre engine, which gave more independence to NPCs by programming specific routines and tasks independent of the players’ input.
-This creates a more realistic game world in terms of characters’ relations and portrayals.
-And yet, it isn’t hard to find specific NPCs when needed, mainly because the game world isn’t very big, despite being inside a city.
+Like I’ve mentioned before, the game uses the Virtual Theatre engine, which gave more independence to NPCs by programming specific routines and tasks independent of the players’ input.
+This creates a more realistic game world in terms of characters’ relations, portrayals and overall atmosphere.
+And yet, it isn’t hard to find specific NPCs when needed, mainly because the game world isn’t that big, despite being inside a city.

-You see, the copter crash at the beginning, not only serves as a story element, but also as means to isolate the characters from the rest of the city.
-In fact, the playable areas are limited to just 3 levels of a single city tower (besides a fourth and final area), so it won’t be possible to explore the rest of the city and to interact with a lot of characters.
+You see, the helicopter crash at the beginning of the game not only serves as a story element but also as means to isolate all the characters from the rest of the city.
+In fact, the playable areas are limited to just 3 floors of a single city tower (besides a fourth and final area), so it won’t be possible to explore the rest of the city or to interact with a lot of characters.

-And talking about the NPCs, they’re all well written and fleshed out enough to help create a proper atmosphere.
-I find it funny that the protagonist and his companion, Joey, sport an American accent and the rest of the characters have British accents, despite the fact that the game’s story occurs in Australia.
-Still the voice-over is quite serviceable, despite some bad voice acting here and there.
+And talking about the NPCs, they’re all well written and fleshed out enough to help create a proper atmosphere and story.
+I find it funny that Foster and his companion, Joey, speak with an American accent and the rest of the characters have British accents, even though the game’s story occurs in Australia.
+Still, the voice-over is not bad, despite some bad voice acting here and there.

-The humor is quite sarcastic, especially at the beginning.
-But as the story progresses, the tone gets more and more serious, but it doesn’t get as depressing as in The Dig.
+The humour is quite sarcastic, especially at the beginning.
+But as the story progresses, the tone gets more and more serious, but at least it doesn’t get as depressing as in The Dig.

 And about our protagonist Foster: despite speaking with an American accent, he doesn’t look like an outsider.
-In fact, with his long coat and slicked hairstyle, he perfectly blends in with the rest of the NPCs.
-In the intro, he immediately stands out compared with his tribesmen at the Gap.
+In fact, with his long coat and slicked hairstyle, he blends perfectly with the rest of the NPCs as opposed in the intro, where he immediately stands out compared with his tribesmen at the Gap.

-The point-and-click scheme is simple and intuitive, with the left mouse button for examining objects and the right mouse button to pick and/or use them.
-Usually the mouse buttons are mapped the other way around in most graphic adventures, but you won’t have any problems adapting to this particular control scheme.
+The point-and-click scheme is simple and intuitive, with the left mouse button for examining objects and the right mouse button to pick up and/or use them.
+Usually, the mouse buttons are mapped the other way around in most graphic adventures, but you won’t have any problems adapting to this particular mouse scheme.

-The soundtrack is quite good and is usually well tied to the game’s atmosphere, although I found the LINC Space theme a bit too upbeat for the sections it’s used.
-But the rest of the themes all fit in well.
+The soundtrack is quite good and is usually well tied to the game’s atmosphere, although I found the LINC Space theme a bit too upbeat for the sections is used.
+But the rest of the themes all fit well with the game.

-The game graphics are also quite good, with most of the backgrounds drawn by Dave Gibbons featuring good animation throughout.
+The game graphics are also quite good, especially with most of the backgrounds drawn by Dave Gibbons and featuring good animation throughout the game.
 It really conveys the urban oppression and decadence commonly found in the cyberpunk genre.

-And talking about the cyberpunk elements, this game explores most of them, if not all (virtual reality, trans-humanism, nature vs. technology, etc.) The story is heavily inspired by Aldous Huxley’s Brave New World and George Orwell’s 1984 and it shows!
+And talking about the cyberpunk elements and themes, this game explores most of them, if not all (virtual reality, trans-humanism, human nature vs. technology, etc.) The story is heavily inspired by Aldous Huxley’s Brave New World and George Orwell’s 1984 and it shows.

 In 2003, Revolution released the game as freeware, which made it possible for ScummVM to support it.
-You can easily find it almost everywhere in the Internet, but I recommend downloading it from the ScummVM homepage here or from GOG.com here.
+You can easily find it almost everywhere on the Internet, but I recommend downloading it from the ScummVM homepage here, from GOG.com here or from Steam here.
 You can also get the remastered version for iOS here.